cast-tech/ASMGraph/README.md

 ```

-# How to compare two compiler versions

-We are providing a small script that will help with that issue.\
+# Comparing Compiler Versions

-`evaluate_versions.py` script intends to compare the performance of two compilers.
+To compare the performance of two compiler versions using the `evaluate_versions.py` script:

 For example, you have *collect files gathered in `dir_1` and `dir_2` directories, \
 respectively for C1 and C2 compilers.
 To compare them just run the following command line.